finnianr/Eiffel-Loop/doc/Contents.md

-## Eiffel Thread Extensions
+## Concurrency
-A collection of about 70 classes that extend the classic EiffelThread library.
+A collection of about 75 classes that augment the classic [EiffelThread library](https://www.eiffel.org/doc/solutions/EiffelThreads).

+Of these, the most useful are [$source EL_PROCEDURE_DISTRIBUTER] and [$source EL_FUNCTION_DISTRIBUTER] which offers a convenient way to distribute the work of executing routines using a specific number of cores.
+See routine `read_source_files` in class [$source EIFFEL_CONFIGURATION_FILE] for an example.
 ## Multi-threaded Logging
+Logging library featuring color highlighted output and mimicry of Eiffel routine code in output.

 **General Features**